vote.gov

 | S. | Senate bill | A bill introduced in the Senate. |

-| H.Res. | House simple resolution | Affects House rules or operations, or expresses House sentiment; does not go to the President. |
+| H.Res. | House simple resolution | Affects House rules or expresses House sentiment; does not go to the President. |

-| S.Res. | Senate simple resolution | Affects Senate rules or operations, or expresses Senate sentiment; does not go to the President. |
+| S.Res. | Senate simple resolution | Affects Senate rules or expresses Senate sentiment; does not go to the President. |

 | H.Con.Res. | House concurrent resolution | Involves both chambers; generally does not go to the President. |